 Breakout Villain: ENOUGH!
 Very well, Doom admits that I do fit this trope, having battled virtually every mainstream hero in the Marvel Universe, and have even gotten featured in media adaptions not about the Fantastic Four.
 Doom was most surprised to find that I was used in Iron Man: Armored Adventures and the Four weren't, with my origins being changed to having my face scarred by an explosion I used to kill the Latvarian royal family, which sadly also killed my mother and bride.

-Cool Gun: Thank you, I have in the past carried a Mauser C96 on my person to dispose of inferiors not worth the energy from my armor's weaponry.
+Cool Gun: I have in the past carried a Mauser C96 on my person to dispose of inferiors not worth the energy from my armor's weaponry.

 Crazy-Prepared: Doom has learned that I must prepare for anything when carrying out my plans, including backup plans not working the way I intend them to.
 I deny that this is "crazy" since such preparations often prove necessary.

 Deal with the Devil: Mephisto and I had a specific deal that allowed me to attempt to rescue my mother from Hell once a year, but each time I failed, the people of Latveria would hate me more and more.
 I eventually succeeded with some slight assistance from Doctor Strange, beating him at his own game!
 Though admittedly, with a very heavy price.

 Determinator: The only thing more impervious than Doom's armor is Doom's will.